How to Kill and get rid of SUBTERRANEAN Termites ON CONCRETE SLAB?

 MABI SYSTEM WITHOUT BACK FLOW

-Drill holes of 1/2” vertically through the slab along the exterior or the interior of the foundation spaced every 12 or 18 inches maximum as per label direction.
-Drill holes around pillars, along all cracks, expansion joints, plumbing, utility services penetrating the slab.
+Firstly, drill holes of 1/2” vertically through the concrete slab along the exterior or the interior of the foundation.
+It should be spaced every 12 or 18 inches maximum as per label direction.
+Drill holes around pillars, along all cracks, expansion joints, plumbing, utility services penetrating the concrete slab.
 Always refer to the manufacturer’s termiticide label for proper placement of drill down holes and locations.

-MABI injectors are inserted into each drilled hole, using a hammer.
+Then, insert the MABI injectors into each drilled hole in the concrete slab, using a hammer.
 They have been developed to keep enough pressure during and after the injection.
-You can adapt at the bottom of the MABI injector a diffusing tube that helps direct the termiticide laterally to get better dispersement or an extension rod to reach further.
+Furthermore, you can adapt at the bottom of the MABI injector a diffusing tube that helps direct the termiticide laterally.
+It helps to get better dispersal or an extension rod to reach further.

-The chemical is injected with low pressure with a gun and a pump.
+Finally, inject the chemical, for example Termidor, Taurus SC, Premise, Altriset or any other brand labelled for this pest in your state, with a spray rig through the Mabi injectors in the concrete slab.
 For each injection, the injected product quantity should be controlled in order to respect the manufacturer’s chemical product instructions.
 After the injection, MABI injectors are left inside the holes and serve as plugs.
-You can hide them with a suitable sealant and do not use them again.
-But more likely, you can decide to add a cap for aesthetic reason and to protect the connection head of the MABI injector.
-In case of clear evidence of reinfestation or breakdown of the termiticide treated area you will be able to use the same injectors with no need for new drilling.
+You can hide them with a suitable sealant for concrete slab and do not use them again.